bloomberg/chromium.bb/base/task/README.md

 - base/task/thread_pool/: implementation of the ThreadPool.
 - base/task/sequence_manager/: implementation of the SequenceManager.

-Apart from embedders explicitly managing a ThreadPool and/or SequenceManager instance(s) for their process/threads, the vast majority of users should only need APIs in base/task/.
+Apart from embedders explicitly managing a ThreadPoolInstance and/or SequenceManager instance(s) for their process/threads, the vast majority of users should only need APIs in base/task/.

 Documentation: